rust-lang/rust/uninitialized.md

 supposed to inhabit that location of memory.
 Attempting to interpret this memory as a value of *any* type will cause Undefined Behaviour.
 Do Not Do This.

-Like C, all stack variables in Rust begin their life as uninitialized until a value is explicitly assigned to them.
+Like C, all stack variables in Rust are uninitialized until a value is explicitly assigned to them.
 Unlike C, Rust statically prevents you from ever reading them until you do: